Frequently asked questions about Roihu

 Yes, we intend to provide a comprehensive pre-installed stack of scientific software on Roihu like we currently do on Puhti and Mahti.
 However, please note that some older and less used module versions may be deprecated.

-As before, missing software can be requested to be installed by CSC, and if there is enough demand, we will consider creating a system-wise installation.
+As before, missing software can be requested to be installed by CSC, and if there is enough demand, we will consider creating a system-wide installation.
 We cannot, however, promise to install everything that users might want.

 10. Will Tykky be available on Roihu?